sfstoolbox/sfs-python/README.rst

 Various examples are located in the directory examples/

-* sound_field_sythesis.py:
+* sound_field_synthesis.py:
-    Illustrates the usage of the toolbox
+    Illustrates the general usage of the toolbox
 * horizontal_plane_arrays.py:
     Computes the sound fields for various techniques, virtual sources and loudspeaker array configurations
 * soundfigures.py: